PennDraken/quantum-computer-simulator/README.md

 ## What is this repo?

 This repo is for a quantum simulator running on binary hardware.
+Made for research purposes.

 ## Structure